-- 1. USF's College of Pharmacy earned its first full accreditation from the Accreditation Council for Pharmacy Education; the Morsani College of Medicine was reaccredited by the Liaison Committee for Medical Education. - 2.
+- USF's College of Pharmacy earned its first full accreditation from the Accreditation Council for Pharmacy Education; the Morsani College of Medicine was reaccredited by the Liaison Committee for Medical Education. - 2.
 U.S. News and World Report named USF's online graduate engineering, education and business programs among the top 30 in the nation for 2015 at No. 17, No. 20 and No. 27, respectively. - 3.
-USFSP's Online MBA program was ranked among the nation's top 50 and 2nd in Florida by U.S. News and World Report.
+USF's undergraduate public health program was ranked No. 1 in College Factual's "Top 10 Veteran-Friendly Public Health Schools" list, featured in Military Times.